 Cybersecurity has become a concern for organizations large and small.
 Today, we are living in an ultra-connected and highly networked environment where we can clearly witness the huge transfer of data that has become a norm in everyday life.
-However, this proliferation of the digital age is also bringing risks and new dangers which we did not quite account for, such as cybercrime, cyber theft, cyber espionage, ransomware, etc. Based on this domestic violence law firm, while cybercrime is not a new topic, it has gained relevance in recent years given the increased number of attacks and media coverage.
-To highlight its importance, the World Economic Forum’s 2021 Global Risk Report states clearly that cyber risks are moving up the ranking of the world’s biggest threats.
+However, this proliferation of the digital age is also bringing risks and new dangers which we did not quite account for, such as cybercrime, cyber theft, cyber espionage, ransomware, etc. To highlight its importance, the World Economic Forum’s 2021 Global Risk Report states clearly that cyber risks are moving up the ranking of the world’s biggest threats.
 Thus, as a society, we need to investigate the fragile nature of the digital space — and its implications for both major corporations and SMEs.

 While organizations must establish mechanisms to deal with cyber threats on their own, they also need to think about the protection mechanisms of other parties with whom they cooperate and share data.
 It is estimated that by 2021 there will be 27.1 billion connected devices facilitated by 5G and the Internet of Things.
 However, the concentration of the market on only a few technological providers can pose an ideal opportunity for cyber attackers to gain an advantage on the digital supply chain.
 Given this heavy reliance on IT providers and their series, organizations must assess the threat of exposure and take steps to establish resilience mechanisms that protect them against threats.
 Collaboration among all parties is needed to ensure the same level of understating of digital assets.